ahujarohit/OOPS-basics/README.md

 - **Static Data, Static Blocks, and Static Functions:** Delve into the static keyword in Java, exploring static data members, static blocks, and static methods, along with practical examples.
 - **Final Keyword:** Discover the significance of the `final` keyword, and learn how to use final data members, methods, and classes effectively.
 - **Abstract Classes and Methods:** Gain insights into abstraction, one of the four pillars of OOP, and understand how to implement abstract classes and methods in Java.
+- **OOPS Interview Questions**: To help you prepare for job interviews, we'll cover some common and essential OOPS-related interview questions in Java.
+- **Hands-on Assignment**: You'll also receive an assignment to practice and implement the OOP concepts learned in this series.
+This practical exercise will reinforce your understanding and help you build confidence in Java programming.

 This series is perfect for anyone looking to solidify their OOP knowledge and build a strong foundation in Java programming.
 Each topic is explained with clarity and backed by practical examples, ensuring you can apply these concepts in real-world scenarios.
 By the end of this series, you'll be well-equipped to move on to more advanced OOP topics and related Java concepts like interfaces, enums, and packages.